markbeep/Lecturfier/README.md

 ## TODO:
   - [ ] Make a proper working help page
   - [x] Transfer +rep system to its own cog
+  - [ ] Change xp background task into multiple functions
+  - [ ] create a new level graph function
+  - [ ] make xp be checked more frequently, to have it more accurately show time in voice channel
+  - [ ] bug test voice_xp.py, so it works in all cases